The Piazza Center for Plastic Surgery and Advanced Skin Care

 Deflated Implant

-Women with saline-filled implants notice immediately if one of them ruptures or leaks because it causes the breast to appear deflated.
+Women with saline-filled implants notice immediately if one of them ruptures or leaks, because it causes the breast to appear deflated.
 It’s a stressful–but usually harmless–situation that can be corrected with revision surgery.
 Ruptured implants filled with silicone gel often go undetected until the woman gets a routine imaging test.
 That’s because the silicone–filled implants maintain their shape even if they’re damaged.

-About Dr. PiazzaYour Custom Procedure
+Your Custom Procedure

 The Consultation

 Your breast augmentation revision procedure will take as little as 30 to 45 minutes or as long as 4 to 5 hours, depending on the extent of the corrections that need to be made.
-Generally, when performing revision surgery for breast augmentation, Dr. Piazza uses a combination of different techniques, such as performing a pocket change and adding an internal bra to support the implants, to correct the position of the implant and give better shape to the breast.
+Generally, when performing revision surgery for breast augmentation, Dr. Piazza uses a combination of different techniques.

-In some cases, Dr. Piazza combines a breast lift with the revision surgery.
-He’ll discuss this possibility during the consultation, as well, and talk about the incision options.
+These include performing a pocket change and adding an internal bra to support the implants, which corrects the position of the implant, and gives a better shape to the breast.
+In some cases, Dr. Piazza combines a breast lift with a revision surgery.
+He’ll discuss this possibility during the consultation, and talk about the incision options.

 After the procedure, you may experience some soreness.
 This will decrease significantly during the next few days.
 Patients wear supportive bras after surgery and have follow–up office visits 1 week after their procedures.
 Dr. Piazza usually places all sutures under the skin, so he doesn’t need to remove them later.